learn-co-students/ruby-project-guidelines-sfo01-seng-ft-042020/README.md

 3. You should build out a CLI to give your user full CRUD ability for at least one of your resources.
 For example, build out a command line To-Do list.
 A user should be able to create a new to-do, see all todos, update a todo item, and delete a todo.
 Todos can be grouped into categories, so that a to-do has many categories and categories have many to-dos.
 4. Use good OO design patterns.
 You should have separate classes for your models and CLI interface.

-### Brainstorming and Proposing a Project Idea

-Projects need to be approved prior to launching into them, so take some time to brainstorm project options that will fulfill the requirements above.
-You must have a minimum of four [user stories](https://en.wikipedia.org/wiki/User_story) to help explain how a user will interact with your app.
-A user story should follow the general structure of `"As a <role>, I want <goal/desire> so that <benefit>"`.
-In example, if we were creating an app to randomly choose nearby restaurants on Yelp, we might write:

-* As a user, I want to be able to enter my name to retrieve my records
-* As a user, I want to enter a location and be given a random nearby restaurant suggestion
-* As a user, I should be able to reject a suggestion and not see that restaurant suggestion again
-* As a user, I want to be able to save to and retrieve a list of favorite restaurant suggestions

 ## Instructions